Environmental Horticulture / Environmental Science

 Horticulture Classes for Landscapes, Gardens, and Orchards

-We continue to offer a series of horticulture classes in Bakersfield.
+We continue to offer a series of horticulture classes in Bakersfield and Kern County.
 Our goals are to conserve water, to enhance and expand green plantings, and to reduce pesticide applications.
 We will cover practical topics pertaining to planting and care of landscapes, orchards, and vegetable gardens, and offer plenty of time for Q&A and discussion.
 We welcome individuals who have little horticulture experience, as well as those who work in some aspect of horticulture.
 Please feel free to contact us for information, 661-868-6200 or firstname.lastname@example.org

 (Additional note:Kern County does not offer the Master Gardener volunteer program at this time.
 If you would like more information about that program in California, please refer to the website http://camastergardeners.ucdavis.edu/)